Dust evolution in zoom-in cosmological simulations of galaxy formation: Numerical simulations

 \subsubsection{Shattering}

-In the diffuse gas, large grains tend to have high velocities (typically $v = 10\mbox{ km s}^{-1}$, \citealt{yan04}) due to decoupling from small-scale turbulent motions \citep{hirashita09}.
-Grain-grain collisions at these comparatively high speeds result into shattering rather than coagulation, forming small grains.
-In our framework, shattering is the process which originates small grains, without directly affecting the total dust mass.
-The growth of small grain mass occurs by accretion (Section \ref{sec:acc_cou}).
-The shattering timescale is derived from the collision timescale of the process:
+\edi{In the diffuse gas, large grains are decoupled from small-scale turbulent motions \citep{hirashita09}.
+Therefore they mutual collisions occurs at velocities high enough ($v \simeq 10\mbox{ km s}^{-1}$, \citealt{yan04}) to cause shattering into small grains.
+Shattering originates small grains, without affecting the total dust mass.
+Its timescale is derived from the collision timescale:}

 where $v$, $\sigma$ and $n$ are the typical collision velocity, the cross section and number density of colliding particles.
 Based on the results by \cite{yan04}, we assume that $v = 10\mbox{ km s}^{-1}$ for gas density lower than $n_{gas}<1\mbox{ cm}^{-3}$, and that at higher densities $v$ decreases as $n_{gas}^{-2/3}$, so that $v = 0.1\mbox{ km s}^{-1}$ for $n_{gas}=10^3\mbox{ cm}^{-3}$.
 Above the latter density, the shattering process is completely switched off because we assume instead that low velocity collisions result only in the coagulation of small grains to form large ones, as described in Section \ref{sec:acc_cou}.
 Following Appendix B of \cite{aoyama17} this yields: